Get a head start on university computer science concepts

 Computer Science Summer Institute (CSSI) Diversity Scholarship

-The Computer Science Summer Institute’s Diversity Scholarship’s mission is to support students with strong academic performance and significant contributions to diversity and inclusion.
+The Computer Science Summer Institute Diversity Scholarship is designed for students who have shown excellent academic performance and significant contributions to promote diversity and inclusion (female, minority, LQBTQ+, disabled, socioeconomic disadvantaged).

 To apply, please provide both a letter of recommendation from a teacher or counselor from your high school and a response to each of the three prompts below: